LorinMACE/DockerAlpineNginxPhp5/README.md

 `sudo make build`

 ## Example
-An example is provided on the *Example* folder
+An example is provided in *Example* folder